escap/fenix-ui-filter/README.md

 ### Available dependencies

-Please note that not all dependencies are compatible with all the available selectors
+NB: not all dependencies are compatible with all the available selectors.
+Check the compatibility tables.

-- min : set the payload value as min value of the selector
+- `min` : set the payload value as min value of the selector
-- parent : refresh the selector source considering the payload value as parent code
+- `parent` : refresh the selector source considering the payload value as parent code
-- focus : if the payload value is equal to the selector id, set the selector state to focused
+- `focus` : if the payload value is equal to the selector id, set the selector state to focused
-- ensure_unset : ensure that the payload value is not selected in the specific selector
+- `ensure_unset` : ensure that the payload value is not selected in the specific selector
-- disable : disable selector
+- `disable` : disable selector

+### Available events

+NB: these are different events from filter global events

+- `select` : triggered when an selector's item  is selected
+- `disable` :  triggered when an selector is disabled

-### Compatibility table
+## Compatibility tables

+TODO

 ## Format